 Project Priority Lead agency Comment Next Steps RBNZ will be given the ability to restore solvency or to recapitalise a failed deposit taker by writing down or converting to equity unsecured liabilities (statutory 'bail-in').
 The changes will be implemented through a Deposit Takers Act (which will govern RBNZ's regulatory powers) and the Reserve Bank of New Zealand Bill (which outlines how RBNZ is governed and how it operates).
 That Bill was introduced into Parliament on 28 July 2020.
 Review of Capital Adequacy Framework High RBNZ The aim of the review was to ensure that New Zealand has a capital regime that provides a high level of confidence in the solvency of the banking system, while avoiding unnecessary economic inefficiency.
 RBNZ announced that it has deferred the start date of the increased capital In December 2019 RBNZ announced its final decisions on the capital review, which included: requirements for banks by 12 months, as a result of Covid-19. total capital increasing from a minimum of 10.5% now, to 18% for the four large banks and 16% for the remaining smaller banks; the inclusion of AT1 instruments as part of the capital stack; and a transition period of 7 years (rather than 5 years).
-In April RBNZ was planning to publish exposure drafts of the revised policy documents to make those NZBA's media release on RBNZ's decisions is here. changes, and has also NZBA will continue to work with RBNZ on the form of AT1 instruments that will be permissible under the new rules. postponed that publication for the time being.
+NZBA's media release on RBNZ's decisions is here.
+NZBA will continue to work with RBNZ on the form of AT1 instruments that will be permissible under the new rules.
 Credit Contracts Legislation Amendment Act High MBIE In April 2019 the Credit Contracts Legislation Amendment Bill was introduced into Parliament and referred to the Finance and Expenditure Committee.
 The first tranche of regulations - the Credit Contracts and Consumer NZBA made a submission to the Finance and Expenditure Committee on the Bill in June 2019 and appeared before the Committee in support of its submission in July 2019.
 Finance Amendment Regulations 2020 - were Gazetted in August.
 They relate to: